filecoin-project/specs/src/intro/process/_index.md

 # Issues

 Issues in the specs repo will be high signal.
-They will either be proposals, or issues directly relating to problems in the spec.
+They will either be proposals or issues directly relating to problems in the spec.
 More speculative research questions and discussion will happen in the research repo.